arbor-sim/arbor/doc/python/probe_sample.rst

    .. py:function:: cable_probe_density_state_cell(mechanism, state)

-   The value of the state variable ``state`` in the density mechanism ``mechanism`` on each cable in each CV of the cell discretixation.
+   The value of the state variable ``state`` in the density mechanism ``mechanism`` on each cable in each CV of the cell discretization.

    Metadata: the list of corresponding :class:`cable` objects.